-For example, tax-exempt hospitals annually demonstrate accountability to the communities they serve by reporting to Internal Revenue Service (IRS) on the benefits they provide to their community using the IRS Form 990 Schedule H and making it publicly available.
-This report summarizes such community benefit information for the tax year 2017.\
+For example, tax-exempt hospitals annually demonstrate accountability to the communities they serve by reporting to the Internal Revenue Service (IRS) on the benefits their organizations provide to their communities using the IRS Form 990 Schedule H and making the filings publicly available.
+This report summarizes such community benefit information for the tax year 2019.\

-Tax-exempt hospitals provide benefits to their communities in a multitude of ways, only some of which is captured by the IRS Form 990 Schedule H. They offer programs and activities to:
+Tax-exempt hospitals provide benefits to their communities in a multitude of ways, only some of which are captured by the IRS Form 990 Schedule H. They offer programs and activities to: